 The Curriculum is aspirational for all pupils, including pupils with the most complex needs and the disadvantaged and higher attaining pupils.
-Literacy is a strength of the school.
-Knowledge is taught in a sequenced way in all subject and topic areas.
-Last academic year saw training for Senior Leaders on a whole-school pedagogy focus (Rosenshine's Principles of Instruction), which is being cascaded to teachers and teaching assistants this academic year.
+Literacy, especially Reading is a strength of the school.
+Knowledge is taught in a sequenced way in all subject and topic areas through the Early years ethos and play based learning.
+Last academic year saw training for all teaching staff on a whole-school pedagogy focus (Rosenshine's Principles of Instruction), which is embedded across all pathways.
+The focus this year is to ensure that the Early years ethos is embedded across all pathways to ensure that pupils have meaningful and relevant experiences from which to learn.